Your Guide to Parc Monceau Paris

 The Dukes Follies

-These later came to be known as The Duke’s Follies and added an element of surprise for the visitors.
+These later came to be known as The Duke’s Follies, adding an element of surprise for visitors.
 Some of the decorative elements are no longer in the park, but the Egyptian pyramid and the Roman Colonnade still stand today.

 Pavilion de Chartres

-At the main entrance of Parc Monceau on the northern edge, near metro station Courcelles, one can find a classic Doric temple, known as the Pavilion de Chartres.
+At the main entrance of Parc Monceau on the northern edge, near the Courcelles metro station, one can find a classic Doric temple, known as the Pavilion de Chartres.
 In 1787, Toll Walls, known as Mur des Fermiers Généraux (Wall of Farmers General), were built around Paris to fight smuggling.

-Instead of a toll booth, a rotund was designed at this spot by Claude-Nicolas Ledoux.
-The ground floor of the Pavilion was used as a customs house while the top floor had a garden view apartment for the Duke.
+Instead of a toll booth, Claude-Nicolas Ledoux designed a rotunda at this spot.
+The ground floor of the Pavilion was used as a customs house while the top floor had a garden-view apartment for the Duke.
 The dome was added later in the 19th century by architect Gabriel Davioud.

 The garden also has gold-tipped iron-wrought gates created in the Louis Quinze style by Davioud.